 Blue, green, and purple inks are thought to be hard to erase using laser tattoo treatment (or at least very difficult to remove).
 Although several other laser tattoo removal clinics do not have the correct wavelengths to target these colours, this is not the case at our clinic.
 We’ve invested in the newest and most up-to-date technologies to clear any colour of ink from any skin type as soon as possible.

 The Best Lasers for Removing Color Tattoos

-Our cutting-edge Candela PicoWay® (wavelengths between 730nm and 785nm) is ideal for extracting blue and green tattoos, as well as their shades of teal, turquoise, lime green, and other colours.
+Our best lasers are cutting-edge Candela PicoWay® (wavelengths between 730nm and 785nm) is ideal for removing and extracting blue and green tattoos, as well as their shades of teal, turquoise, lime green, and other colours.
 It’s also ideal for removing particularly stubborn colours of black that most hospitals can’t quite get rid of.